baloise/design-system/docs/src/components/essentials/html5.md

 ## Node Modules

-Open the terminal and run the following command to install the Baloise Design System.
+Open the terminal and run the following commands to install the Baloise Design System.

 ```bash
 npm install @baloise/design-system-fonts --save